astronomer/astronomer/bin/migration-scripts/README.md

 - More than 25 Helm releases
 - Cluster shared with other Helm releases that are not Astronomer-related
+- You are using the in-cluster DB option in the helm chart

 ## Schedule a change window with your Airflow users